harshankur/officeParser/README.md

         // "data" string in the callback here is the text parsed from the excel file passed in the first argument above console.log(data)
 })

+officeParser.parseOpenOffice("/path/to/writer.odt", function(data){
+        // "data" string in the callback here is the text parsed from the writer file passed in the first argument above console.log(data)
+})
 ```

 **Example**